009shanshukla/Data-Structure/README.md

 				e) Check if binary tree is BST or not(alternate method)

 				f) find inorder successor of a node in BST

+				g) find number of occurence in sorted array

+				h) find number of times rotation happened in sorted array

+				i) search an element in circular BST

 5) Sorting Algorithm: